sp1r/railnation-client/README.md

 Rail Nation Client
 ===================

-This is a Terminal client to http://rail-nation.com game.
+This is a Terminal client to http://www.rail-nation.com game.

-Use it and forgot about lags and crashes of Flash.
+Use it and forgot about lags and crashes of Flash!

+Just kidding.
 Currently in development and not playable =(

-Requirements (Limitations)
+Requirements (more like Limitations)
 --------------------------
 1. Linux
 2. python 3